Call for Proposals

 - Wednesday, March 27, 2019: Call for Proposals Closes

 - May 2019: Proposal Notifications sent out

-All proposals MUST be submitted through the online proposal system by 11:59 pm ET on Wednesday, March 27, 2019 and MUST include all required fields.
+All proposals MUST be submitted through the online proposal system.
 Late proposals will not be accepted by the ICE Program Committee.

 The online proposal application must be submitted in one, timed sitting.
 To prepare, please gather your information and resources before beginning the application.
 You may consider typing all required information in a separate document before copying and pasting (in plain text).
 Download a word document of the proposal form, or use the below categories as a guide: